adorsys/datasafe-migration/README.md

 ![Modules map](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/adorsys/datasafe-migration/develop/docs/diagrams/silent-migration.puml&fmt=svg&vvv=1&sanitize=true)

-If you use intellij and might have problems in finding classes of shades versions, do
+If you use intellij and might have problems in finding shaded classes do
 ```
 File -> Invalidate Caches / Restart
 ```

-Unclear yet
+#Unclear yet !
 <details>
     <summary>To shade Datasafe 0.6.1 it is sufficiant to do:</summary>